-Order 62 - Proceeding under the Trustees Act-1962 rules
+Order 62 - Trustees Act 1962 rules

-- (1) Subject to paragraph (2) and these Rules, applications under the Trustees Act 1962 (in this Order referred to as "the said Act") shall be made by originating summons or originating motion. - (2) Such applications under the said Act as the Chief Justice may from time to time direct as being proper to be made by summons, may be made by summons. - (3) The Chief Justice may vary or revoke any direction given under paragraph (2).
+- Subject to paragraph (2) and these Rules, applications under the (1) Trustees Act 1962 (in this Order referred to as "the said Act") shall be made by originating summons or originating motion. - (2) Such applications under the said Act as the Chief Justice may from time to time direct as being proper to be made by summons, may be made by summons. - (3) The Chief Justice may vary or revoke any direction given under paragraph (2).